aviolin/metronome/README.md

 # Installation
 To install the app locally, first download this repository, then:
-1. Navigate to the project folder in your console, and enter Markup : `npm install`
+1. Navigate to the project folder in your console, and enter: `npm install`
-2. To run the project, enter Markup : `npm start`
+2. To run the project, enter: `npm start`

 # Motivation
 This project was created to better understand React and how to implement an accurate timer system.
 The core functionality was inspired by this project: https://github.com/cwilso/metronome